cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/DesertFloor.md

 ---
 section: Katherine
-displayTitle: Life
+displayTitle: Life Here Is Like Watching The Desert Floor Try To Sew Itself Up
-uriTitle: Life
+uriTitle: desert-floor-pathwork
 ---

-Life Here Is Like Watching The Desert Floor Try To Sew Itself Up

 It's the subtle cracks in creviced stone
 That's brittle, broken to its core,